jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.6.10
+The latest version is 1.6.11

+### Version 1.6.11

+* Added metadata fields to the CSV formatted output of "models"

 ### Version 1.6.10